 If any information in the application is found to be false or misleading in accordance with the terms of funding as set out in these guidelines and the application, the grant will be repayable on demand.

-Please read the program guidelines and FAQs page carefully before applying.
+Please read the FAQs page carefully before applying.

 How to apply